jckuri/Addresses/README.md

 ```

 Search the address within the allowed zip codes.
-Only address within the allowed zip codes are saved.
+Only addresses within the allowed zip codes are saved.
+The other addresses are discarded.

 Click the address to save it.